mikhageorge/mikhail-projects/README.md

+Labs scheduling system :
+• A system was developed to allocate weekly lab sessions of a course to available TAs.
+Each lab was assigned precisely one TA, and each TA had a specified teaching load, representing the number of labs they needed to teach per week.
+The system ensured that no TA was assigned more labs than their teaching load, though they could be assigned fewer.
+Additionally, the system restricted the number of slots assigned to each TA per day to a specified limit.
+• The project was implemented using Prolog

+A donation application for NGO :
+• In milestone 1 , we were asked to write 150 consistent and complete functional and non-functional user stories to cover the functionalities that should be provided by the application .
+• In milestone 2 , A complete front-end was implemented for the application but with user stories provided to us by the course instructor .
+• Milestone 2 was implemented using CSS , HTML5 and JavaScript .

 Database and web application for a student advising system :
 • The implemented database system accommodates Admins, Advisors, and Advising Students, each with specific roles and permissions.
 Admins modify system information and handle requests.
 Advisors create and edit